soyounglee/so-simple-theme/research.md

 I study the relationship between many different linguistic factors such as syntactic positions, morphological markers, and intonation with regard to wh-scope in Korean (Seoul Korean, Kyeongsang Korean), Mandarin, and Persian.

 [**Publication**]
+* **Lee, So Young** and Jiwon Yun.Influence of Intonation, Morphology, and Syntax on the Semantic Scope of Wh-phrases in Kyeongsang Korean.
+Language and Information (Accepted)
 * **Lee, So Young**, Hongchen Wu, Lei Liu, Jiwon Yun.
 Prosody and wh-scope interpretation in Chinese.
-The proceeding of 29th North American Conference on Chinese Linguistics.
+Proceedings of 29th North American Conference on Chinese Linguistics.
 (In Press)
 * **Lee, So Young** and Jiwon Yun.
 2017.
-Wh-scrambling and wh-scope in Korean, The proceeding of WAFL 13.
+Wh-scrambling and wh-scope in Korean, Proceedings of WAFL 13.
 (In Press)

 [**Presentation**]